 Plan ahead for the next Garage Sale

 I will start now, planning for the next one.
-I have this huge purple plastic bin in my basement that I put anything I come across that I don’t want anymore.
+I have this substantial purple plastic bin in my basement where I put anything I come across that I don’t want anymore.

 It goes right in there with the lid on (to keep the dust off), and we can quickly pull it out for the next sale.
-Our townwide garage sale is in August, so anything that we did not sell has gone into a corner of the garage and will be sold at that.
+Our townwide garage sale is in August, so anything that we did not sell has gone into a corner of the garage and will be sold.

 After that is done, I will decide to try again next year or donate it to a church thrift store.